 The reforms will impose a comprehensive set of statutory duties on strata managers, as listed below.

 The strata manager:

-- must act honestly, with loyalty and in good faith to the strata company
+- must act honestly and in good faith to the strata company

 - must exercise a reasonable degree of skill, care and diligence